Path Integral Guided Policy Search

 PI$^2$ has been successfully used to learn parameters of trajectory-centric policies such as dynamic movement primitives \cite{dmp} in grasping \cite{StulpTBS11}, pick-and-place \cite{StulpTS12} and variable impedance control tasks \cite{StulpBEMTS12}.
+Compared to policy gradient methods, PI$^2$ does not compute a gradient, which is often sensitive to noise and large derivatives of the expected cost \cite{policysearch}.
 In \cite{KalakrishnanRPS11}, PI$^2$ is used to learn force/torque profiles for door opening and picking tasks to improve imperfect kinesthetic demonstrations.
 The policy is represented as an end-effector trajectory, and the motion is initialized from demonstration.
 In contrast, we use PI$^2$ to learn feedforward joint torque commands of time-varying linear-Gaussian controllers.
 In \cite{englert2016}, the robot also learns a policy for the door opening task initialized from demonstration.
 The training is divided into analytically learning a high-dimensional projection of the policy using provided models and Bayesian learning of a lower-dimensional projection for black-box objectives, such as binary success outcome of the task.
 In this work, we use the GPS framework to learn the high-dimensional policies using PI$^2$ as the teacher, which can also handle discontinuous cost functions.
 Furthermore, we use the controls learned by PI$^2$ on several task instances (e.g. several door positions) to supervise the training of a single deep neural network policy that can succeed for various door poses using visual input from the robot's camera.